The Best Pasta Salad Recipe Ever (Made With Girard's Italian Dressing)

 The Best Pasta Salad Recipe Ever

-An Easy, Make-Ahead Pasta Salad with Gourmet Taste
+An Easy, Make-Ahead Pasta Salad With Gourmet Taste

 I must admit this is the best pasta salad I have ever tasted; although on paper, this is not the type of recipe I would normally try.
 I love cilantro and often add it to Mexican or Thai dishes, which are my two favorite cuisines.
 Mixing cilantro into a pasta salad with Parmesan cheese and Italian dressing is not something I would normally do because, in my opinion, putting cilantro together with those two decidedly Italian ingredients just doesn't sound like it would taste good.

 But what do I know?
 This salad is fabulous.
 Each and every time I make it for company or bring it to a group supper or buffet, I get tons of compliments and am asked for the recipe again and again.
-And, as it turns out, while there is wiggle room as far as the vegetables that go into this salad, the overall keys to its great taste are the combination of cilantro, green onions, shredded Parmesan cheese, toasted almonds and the dressing, specifically Girard's Olde Venice Italian Dressing.
+And, as it turns out, while there is wiggle room as far as the vegetables that go into this salad, the overall keys to its great taste are the combination of cilantro, green onions, shredded Parmesan cheese, toasted almonds, and the dressing, specifically Girard's Olde Venice Italian Dressing.
 This dressing is a big part of what makes the salad so delicious.
 It is made by the Marzetti company.
 I have no trouble finding it here in my town at our regular grocery store.
-If you cannot locate it in your town, you can purchase it from Amazon in a case of 6 bottles.
-But don't worry -- you'll be asked for this salad a lot and will use every bottle!
+If you cannot locate it in your town, you can purchase it from Amazon in a case of six bottles.
+But don't worry—you'll be asked for this salad a lot and will use every bottle!

 - 1-lb. box of small penne pasta